nicole-dwenger/cdsvisual-imagesearch/README.md

 > Image search using (1) color histograms and (2) features embeddings.

-This repository contains scripts for two different methods to search for and find similar images: (1) using color histograms and (2) using feature embeddings extracted from pretrained models, i.e. VGG16 and ResNet50.
+This repository contains scripts for two different methods to search for and find similar images: (1) using color histograms and (2) using feature embeddings extracted the pretrained CNN VGG16.
+The aim of developing scripts for two different methods allows comparison of their their outputs, which is discussed below.
+Finding similar images can have simple, practical motivations, e.g. sorting images, but it can also be used for e.g. image recommendation.

 ## Methods

 1. **Image Search using Color Histograms**: Images can be represented by their distribution of color.
 In an RGB color space, color histograms display the how often each pixel intensity (between 0-255) occurs in each of the three color channels for a given image.
 These distributions can be compared using different distance metrics.
 The script in this repository extracts color distributions of each of the images and identifies similar images using the chi-square distance measure.

 2. **Image Search using Image Embeddings**: Pretrained CNNs can be used to extract image embeddings.
 In other words, we use the pretrained weights to represent each image in a complex and dense feature space, i.e. in a vector.
 These vectors can be compared to find images which are visually similar.
-The script in this repository extracts features of each image using the pretrained CNNs VGG16 or ResNet50, and finds similar images using the k-Nearest-Neighbour algorithm.
+The script in this repository extracts features of each image using the pretrained CNNs VGG16 and finds similar images using the k-Nearest-Neighbour algorithm.

 ## Usage